-Behavioural economics is said to be the study of how people actually behave rather than how they would behave if they were perfectly rational.
-The field has risen in prominence over the last 20 years, with books Freakonomics, Nudge and Predictably Irrational hugely popular.
+Behavioural economics is about how people actually behave rather than how they would behave if they were perfectly rational – examining those irrational tendencies that see us falling for "special" deals in store, investing with the “herd”, being reluctant to sell losing investments and more.
+The field has risen in prominence in recent decades, with books Freakonomics, Nudge and Predictably Irrational hugely popular.

 Not so efficient